Broadband and working from home

 For more help with solving slow Wi-Fi and using signal amplifiers see our guide to Wi-Fi boosters.

 Powerline adapters are an easy and cost effective method to bring wired networking to your home office.
-They can also be used to improve Wi-Fi signal by using powerline Wi-Fi boosters.
+Powerline Wi-Fi boosters are also available to easily extend wireless coverage.

-When purchasing powerline adapters it is best to stick to the same brand and speed, and you should avoid using them on power adapters.
+When purchasing powerline adapters it is best to stick to the same brand and speed, and avoid using them on surge protectors or multi-socket adapters.
 For further help see our guide to powerline networking.

 Home working broadband in rural areas